-We draw attention to Note 12(b) in the financial statements, which indicates that the Company incurred a cumulative net loss of Rs.
-362,46,83,614 upto March 31[#], 2021 resulting in negative net-worth of the Company.
+We draw attention to Note 12 in the financial statements, which indicates that the Company incurred a cumulative net loss of Rs.
+42,321.66 lakhs upto March 31st, 2022 resulting in negative net-worth of the Company.
+We also draw attention to para (1) under Emphasis of Matter in this report above.
 These events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
-However, as stated in Note 46, it has been represented by the management that the company's net worth has eroded primarily due to high amortization, high interest on term loans and high deferred premium liability.
-The Management expects that the Company's revenue for the subsequent financial years will be sufficient to meet the expenditure and recoup the losses incurred thereby strengthening the financial position of the Company and the company will be able to discharge all its o bligations in foreseeable future and therefore going concern assumption is appropriate for preparation of financial statements
+However, as stated in Note 47, it has been represented by the management that the company's net worth has eroded primarily due to high amortization, high interest on term loans and high deferred premium liability.
+The Management expects that the Company's revenue for the subsequent financial years will be sufficient to meet the expenditure and recoup the losses incurred thereby strengthening the financial position of the Company and the company will be able to discharge all its obligations in foreseeable future.